 General licenses are granted to the following categories of travelers, who are permitted to spend money to travel to Cuba and to engage in other transactions directly incident to the purpose of their travel, without the need to obtain a specific license from the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC).

-Of course, the country has a number of treasured commodities that people attempt import illegally such as rum and cigars.
-One would risk fines and public humiliation of having expensive Cohiba cigars torn up one-by-one or expensive white Hennessy poured out like water in airport customs.
+Of course, the country has a number of treasured commodities that people attempt to import illegally such as rum and cigars.
+One would risk fines and public humiliation of having expensive Cohiba cigars torn up one by one or expensive white Hennessy poured out like water in airport customs.

 Since I had no economic interests in Cuba, it was not a temptation I had to deal with.
 Be that as it may, the country has many other historic points to admire besides its famous rum and cigars.
 There were also American cars there, but most were from 1950s vintage… mostly pre-1961.